musikele/musikele.github.io/_posts/2017-02-10-hey-javascript-function-take-this.md

 };
 ```

-After writing `this` article, I can finally say: ES6 doesn't care about `this`.
+After writing `this` article, I can finally say: ES6 doesn't care about `this`, but you should.